SydShafferLab/Stitch_and_subsample/README.md

 ```
 ## Addressing prompts from the code
 ### Downsizing the images
 You will be asked how many pixels you would like to downsample each image by.
+If you do not want your images downsized, tell it to downsize by a factor of 1.

 ![alt text](https://github.com/dylanschaff/Stitch_and_subsample/blob/main/README_screenshots/downsize.png)